 7. Promote your album to radio

 Finally, perseverance is a must.
-Only a small percentage of people are going to get back to you, so just keep at it, and you will have success.
+Only a small percentage of people are going to get back to you, so just keep at it, and you will have some success.

-8. Promote your album to bloggers
+8. Promote your album to music bloggers and reviewers

-9. Promote your album to other media
+9. Promote your album to local media

+Local television shows and online papers are almost always looking for stories about the people who live in their region.
 For podcasts, consider both music centric podcasts and podcasts about the area you live in.
 Many towns and cities have podcasters who dedicate their show to local events and artists.

-10. Create some merch
+10. Create new band merch